WSU Learning Goals

 The WSU Learning Goals define the essence of what it means to earn a degree from WSU.

-All bachelor’s degree requirements are rooted in the WSU Learning Goals, described below.
+All bachelor’s degree requirements are rooted in WSU’s Learning Goals of Undergraduate Education, expressed broadly so as to frame study in general education as well as the major.
 Courses in the UCORE curriculum engage students in meeting these goals.

 Critical & Creative Thinking

 Graduates will use reason, evidence, and context to increase knowledge, to reason ethically, and to innovate in imaginative ways.

 Example learning outcomes: Graduates may demonstrate critical and creative thinking by their ability to:

 - Integrating and synthesizing knowledge from multiple sources.